 OK, it's neither, but the point is this new high-end Wi-Fi 6 router is not what TP-Link would like you to think it is.
 Eerily similar to the networking vendor's other router of the same type, the Archer C5400X, the Archer AX11000 is also not a gaming router.

 Sure, you can play games just fine with it.
-But that’s because you can do so with almost any routers.
+But that's because you can do so with almost any router.
 Game-specific features, this one has none.

-But if you’re in the market for a fast, reliable, and cool-looking Wi-Fi 6 broadcaster that has a ton of other things for you to brag about, the Archer AX11000 is still worth the investment.
-I dig it.
+But if you're in the market for a fast and cool-looking Wi-Fi 6 broadcaster that has a ton of other things for you to brag about, the Archer AX11000 is still worth the investment.
+I dig it, with some reservation.

 TP-Link Archer AX11000: The Wi-Fi 6 version of the Archer C5400X, plus extras